Strength training helps to build lean body mass, increase bone density, burn fat and boost metabolism.

 Arm and Posture stretching videos: Posture Plus with Stretch Band, At-Work Desk Stretches, End-of-Day Couch Stretches.
-See Pagano’s website for links to these videos and more in the Daily Video Tool Kit. . . . . . . . . . . . .
+See Pagano’s website for links to these videos and more. . . . . . . . . . . . .

 Ten Great Places for Strength Training

 Asphalt Green: 555 East 90th Street, 212-369-8890.
 This athletic complex offers a comprehensive fitness center and personal training with certified specialists, small group training and group classes, including Pilates.
 A one-hour personal training session is $112 for non-members.
 Group classes drop in rates for non-members are $35 and for seniors (62+), $20.
 Check out the Battery City location for similar programs.